How to Send Manga to Kindle with MangaSendr: The Complete 2026 Guide

 Related guides

-- How to Add Manga to Kindle in 5 Minutes (Quickstart).
+- How to Send Manga to Kindle in 5 Minutes (Quickstart).
 The TL;DR version of this walkthrough.

 - How to send CBZ and CBR manga to Kindle.
-The desktop-app workflow for files you already own.
+The desktop-app workflow for a whole folder of files.

 - How to bypass the 50MB Send-to-Kindle limit for manga.
 What smart-split does and why oversized volumes still arrive in one piece.